MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-storage-mode.md

 ![Storage mode in Power BI Desktop](media/desktop-storage-mode/storage-mode_01.png)

 Setting the storage mode provides many advantages.
 You can set storage mode for each table individually in your model.
-This action enables a single dataset, providing the following benefits:
+This action enables a single dataset, which provides the following benefits:

 * **Query performance**: As users interact with visuals in Power BI reports, Data Analysis Expressions (DAX) queries are submitted to the dataset.
-Caching data into memory by properly setting storage mode can boost the query performance and interactivity of your reports.
+Caching data into memory by properly setting the storage mode can boost the query performance and interactivity of your reports.
 * **Large datasets**: Tables that are not cached do not consume memory for caching purposes.
 You can enable interactive analysis over large datasets that are too big or expensive to completely cache into memory.
 You can choose which tables are worth caching, and which are not.
 * **Data refresh optimization**: Tables that are not cached don't need to be refreshed.
-You can reduce refresh times by caching only the necessary data to meet your service level agreements and your business requirements.
+You can reduce refresh times by caching only the data that's necessary to meet your service level agreements and your business requirements.

 * **Near-real time requirements**: Tables with near-real time requirements might benefit from not being cached, to reduce data latency.

 * **Writeback**: Writeback enables business users to explore what-if scenarios by changing cell values.
 Custom applications can apply changes to the data source.
-Tables that aren't cached can reflect changes immediately, allowing instant analysis of the effects.
+Tables that aren't cached can reflect changes immediately, which allows instant analysis of the effects.

 The storage mode setting in Power BI Desktop is one of three related features: